 INTERDIS-100B.
 MOLECULES, CELLS & TISSUES.
 A course designed for first year medical students that focuses on the molecular and cellular principles of human biology.
 The course has five components, which are tightly integrated: biochemistry, cell biology, genetics, histology laboratory, and a series of clinical correlations.
-The biochemistry component emphasizes the relationship between structure and function of the major classes of macromolecules in living systems including proteins, carbohydrates, lipids, and nucleic acids.
-The metabolic interrelationships and control mechanisms are discussed as well as the biochemical basis of human diseases.
+The biochemistry component emphasizes the relationship between structure and function of the major classes of macro-molecules in living systems including proteins, carbohydrates, lipids, and nucleic acids.
+The metabolic interrelation-ships and control mechanisms are discussed as well as the biochemical basis of human diseases.
 The cell biology component emphasizes the structure and function of the cells and tissues of the body.
 The histology laboratory provides practical experience using virtual light microscopy to study and analyze an extensive slide collection of mammalian tissues.
-The genetic component emphasizes molecular aspects of the human genome, the structure of complex genes, regulation of gene expression, experimental systems for genetic analysis, human genetics, including population genetics and genetic epidemiology, the use of genetic analysis for the identification of disease causing genes, cytogenetics, cancer genetics, and genetic diagnosis and counseling.
+The genetics component emphasizes molecular aspects of the human genome, the structure of complex genes, regulation of gene expression, experimental systems for genetic analysis, human genetics, including population genetics, and genetic diagnosis and counseling.
 The series of clinical correlations links the material covered in the basic science lectures to clinical problems.
 Many of the correlations include an interview with a patient.
 Credit: 6.
 Enrollment: max 115.
-Thomas McIntosh, PhD; Richard Brennan, PhD; Jennifer Carbrey, PhD; Jonathan Cohn, MD; and staff
+Thomas McIntosh, Ph.D.; Richard Brennan, Ph.D.; Jennifer Carbrey, Ph.D.; Jonathan Cohn, M.D.; and staff